Political repression in the Islamic Republic of Iran: 1988 executions of political opposition

 In mid-1988, Ayatollah Khomeini, the Supreme Leader of Iran, ordered the execution of thousands of political prisoners.
-These executions took place over a span of five months, beginning in July, across at least 32 cities in Iran.
-The executions were conducted without any legal process, with trials that focused neither on determining guilt nor innocence.
+These executions took place over five months, beginning in July, in at least 32 cities in Iran.
+The executions were conducted without legal process, after trials that focused on determining neither guilt nor innocence.
 Many prisoners were subjected to torture, and the executions were carried out in secrecy.
-The exact number of those killed remains uncertain, but estimates range from 2,800 to 5,000 people were killed, according to Human Rights Watch, with some human rights organizations such as Amnesty International estimating at least 5,000 deaths.
+The exact number of those killed remains uncertain, but estimates range from 2,800 to 5,000 people, according to the NGO Human Rights Watch (HRW); some human rights organizations such as Amnesty International (Amnesty) estimate at least 5,000 people killed.

-Most of the victims were supporters of the People's Mujahedin of Iran (MeK), but individuals from other leftist groups, such as the Fedaian and the Tudeh Party, were also executed.
-While one possible motive for the killings was retaliation for the MeK's Operation Mersad in 1988, there were also victims unrelated to the operation.
+Most victims supported the People's Mujahedin of Iran (MeK) party, but people from other leftist groups—such as the Fedaian and the Tudeh Party—were also executed.
+While a possible motive for the killings was retaliation for the MeK's Operation Mersad in 1988, some victims were unrelated to that operation.
 Ayatollah Montazeri, the Deputy Supreme Leader at the time, claimed that the regime had planned these executions for years, using the MeK operation as a pretext.
-Survivors have called for accountability, and the event has been condemned by the United Nations and various countries as one of Iran's greatest crimes against humanity.
+Survivors have called for accountability.
+In 2024, the UN Special Rapporteur on Human Rights in Iran classified the killings as crimes against humanity, a characterization that was shared by a number of other governments.

-Political repression under Ali Khamenei (1989–present)
+Political repression under Ali Khamenei (1989–2026)

-The Transition to Khamenei's leadership
+Transition to Khamenei's leadership

 In 1989, following the death of Ayatollah Khomeini, Ali Khamenei assumed the role of Supreme Leader of Iran.
 A former president and a close ally of Khomeini, Khamenei continued the policies of the Islamic Republic.
-According to The Guardian, he acted by "eliminating opponents and rewarding those loyal to him".
+According to the British newspaper The Guardian, he acted by "eliminating opponents and rewarding those loyal to him".
 Among those targeted by Khamenei were poets.

+1999 student uprising

+The Islamic Consultative Assembly of Iran (the Majles) passed a tough press censorship law on July 7, 1999; the next day the reformist newspaper Salaam was shut down, which sparked student protests.

+Around 200 students gathered outside a dormitory at the University of Tehran to protest against the press censorship law.
+Around 4 am on July 9, 400 uniformed men with blue batons stormed the dormitory, beating sleeping students and pushing some from second- and third-floor windows.
+While the official death toll was two, students claim that five to eight people died, with one confirmed victim being a former student of activist Ezzat Ebrahim-Nejad.
+Raamin Karimi, a student, was beaten and thrown from a third-floor window; he was "offered to God" as a sacrifice by his attackers.

+The student protests spread across 18 cities—including Tabriz, Shiraz, Isfahan, Mashhad, and Yazd—within days.
+Students demanded freedom of the press, the release of political prisoners, accountability for the security forces, and the transfer of the military from the Supreme Leader to the elected government.